Key takeaways

 Complexity of design

-Certain design elements can end up costing more resources in the long run.
+Certain design elements can end up demanding more resources in the long run.
 Creating a simple header is different from a unique button with animations and separate states.
 Take a look at some of the differences between cheap and expensive design elements.

 A design feature | Cheap design | Expensive design |